andytimm/rswjax/README.md

 `rswjax` was created by Andrew Timm.
 It is licensed under the terms of the Apache License 2.0 license.

-See the notice file for attributions due to the original `rsw` authors, whose code and paper are the primary origin of most logic in my package.
+See the NOTICE file for attributions due to the original `rsw` authors, whose code and paper are the primary origin of most logic in my package.

 ## Credits